1. Red Fort

-Among the other tourist attractions in Delhi is the largest mosque in India– Jama Masjid.
-It can hold 25000 devotees at a time.
-It was Shah Jahan’s first architectural marvel.
-The mosque has four towers and the southern tower gives a stunning view of the city.
-You’ve to be dressed appropriately to enter the mosque.
-If not, rent an attire provided by the mosque authority.
-Paces to visit in delhi.
+Among the other tourist attractions in Delhi, India has the largest mosque – Jama Masjid.
+It can hold 25,000 devotees at a time.
+This was the first architectural wonders of Shah Jahan.
+The mosque has four towers and offers a magnificent view of the city of the southern tower.
+You will be dressed appropriately to enter the mosque.
+If not, then rent the costume provided by the Mosque Authority.
+Delhi tourism

-- The best time to visit the mosque is during the morning hours as there is no crowd at that moment.
+- The best time to visit the mosque is during the morning hours because there is no crowd at that time.

 - Remember, while going to this mosque, you should always wear moderate clothes and women should always cover their heads with scarves.

-- You have to be careful about the harassments about fees and all.
+- You have to be cautious of fees and problems about everyone.

-- You don’t need any fake guides who say they can make you enter at fewer amounts.
-Remember, the admission fee is zero.
+- You do not need any fake guides which say they can enter you in small amounts.
+Remember, the entrance fee is zero.

-- You can click pictures, but you have to pay Rs.
-200 for taking your camera inside.
+- You can click the photos, but you will get Rs.
+200 to move your camera in.

-Opening hours: Daily, 7 am-12 pm: 1:30 pm – 6:30 pm.
-It is closed during prayers and the timings depends upon the direction of the moon
+Opening hours: Daily, 7am – 12am: 1:30 pm – 6:30 pm It is closed during prayers and the time depends on the direction of the moon

 12. Old Fort: Purana Quila.

-In the list of places to visit in Delhi, Purana Quila is one of the most ancient grandeurs of the city.
-With rectangular dimensions, it spreads over a circuit of nearly 2 kilometers.
-Boating in the lake nearby and a sound and light show in the evening are special attractions.
+In the list of places to visit in Delhi, the Puran fort is one of the oldest grand destinations of the city.
+With rectangular dimensions, it spreads in circuits of approximately 2 kilometers.
+Boating in nearby lake and a sound and light show are special attractions in the evening.

 13. Bangla Sahib Gurudwara.

-With the gurgling sarovar inside its complex, Gurudwara Bangla Sahib was first built as a small temple by Sikh General, Sardar Bhagel Singh in 1783.
-The complex also houses a higher secondary school Baba Baghel Singh Museum a library and a hospital.
-Place to Visit in Delhi
+Within its premises, Gurudwara Bangla Sahib was first built in 1783 as a small temple by the Sikh General, Sardar Bhagal Singh, with Gurungar Sarovar.
+There is also a high school, Baba Baghel Singh Museum and a library and a hospital in this complex.
+Place to roam in Delhi

 Entry Fee: Free

-Must visit: Rakab Ganj Gurudwara, Birla Mandir and St Cathedral Church nearby if you are on Delhi sightseeing.
+Must Travel: Raakab Ganj, Gurudwara, Birla Temple and St. Cathedral Church if you are on a tour of Delhi.

 14. Raj Ghat.

-Gandhi Smriti shows you the exact location where Mahatma Gandhi was assassinated.
-The room is exactly how Gandhiji left it and that’s where he built his abode for 144 days until his time of death.
-The room where he slept and the prayer ground is open to the public.
-It also has a display of paintings.
+Gandhi Smrity shows you the exact location where Mahatma Gandhi was assassinated.
+This room is exactly as Gandhi left it and where he had made his residence for 144 days till the time of his death.
+The room where he slept and the prayer ground was open to the public.
+There is also a display of pictures in it.

-Sculptures etc. On the other side of the road is Raj Ghat.
-Overall, if you want to pay your respects to Gandhiji and the work he did for India then this is one of the best places to visit in New Delhi.
+Sculptures are on the other side of the road like Raj Ghat.
+Overall, if you want to respect the work done for Gandhiji and India, then it is one of the best places to visit New Delhi.

-Opening hours: 10 am to 5 pm, Closed on Mondays
+Opening hours: Closed from 10 a.m. to 5 p.m. on Monday

-The Hauz Khas Fort Complex rests amidst the splendid beauty of a lake and is a 10 pointer among the very famous tourist places in Delhi.
-Firoz Shah Tughlaq re-excavated the silted tank and cleared the channels to give shape to what is a famous recreational spot in South Delhi.
-Built in the 13th century, is a hub of activities a bird watcher’s delight and a favored picnic spot for the locals.
-Places to visit in delhi
+Fort complex is situated between the beauty of a lake.
+And it is a symbol of 10 of the most famous tourist destinations in Delhi.
+Firoz Shah Tughlaq re-excavated the silent tank and cleared the channels that what is a famous recreational spot in South Delhi.
+Built in the 13th century, there is a center of activities, which is a bird’s janitor’s delight and a favorite picnic spot for the locals.
+Places to visit in Delhi

-Must visit: Green Park (attached to the fort).
+Must Travel: Green Park (linked to the Fort).

 16. Agrasen Ki Baoli.

-Agrasen Ki Baoli, which is also known as Ugrasen Ki Baoli is one of the coolest places to visit in Delhi.
-It became quite popular after Amir Khan’s PK movie and on the other hand is also infamous for its haunted activities at night.
-This 60-meter long and 15-meter wide step well in Connaught Place attracts many.
-You must pay a visit to this place while exploring the lanes of CP. tourist places in delhi
+Bawli of Agrasen, also known as Ugrasen’s Bawli, is one of the best places in Delhi.
+It became popular after Aamir Khan’s PK film and on the other side it is also infamous for his haunted activities at night.
+This well attracts many people, 60 meters in Connaught Place and 15 meters wide.
+You will have to visit this place while searching the streets of CP.
+Tourist places in Delhi

 17. Nehru Park.

-One of the most beautifully landscaped green areas, the Nehru Park in Chanakyapuri is one of the best places to visit in Delhi and is a hub for recreational activities.
-Any sightseeing in Delhi is incomplete without attending any of the Spic Macey Concerts and Morning- Evening Ragas concerts by MCD (organized every month).
-The famous annual Bhakti Festival draws audiences from all parts of India. best places to visit in delhi
+One of the most beautiful landed green areas, Nehru Park in Chanakyapuri is one of the best places to visit in Delhi and is the center of recreational activities.
+Any sightseeing in Delhi is incomplete without the involvement of Spic-mei concerts and morning-evening ragas concert by MCD.
+The famous annual Bhakti Festival attracts the audience from all parts of India.
+Best places to visit in delhi.

 18. Crafts Museum.

-With an exotic collection of over a hundred exhibits of trains from Indian Railways, National Rail Museum is one of the coolest must visit places in Delhi especially with your kids.
-Static and working models, signaling equipment. antique furniture. historical photographs, Prince of Wales Saloon.
-Maharaja of Mysore’s Saloon are the major attractions.
-A mono toy train is the star attraction among children.
+With a foreign collection of over 100 exhibitions of Indian Railways, the National Rail Museum is one of the best places, especially with its children, visiting places in Delhi.
+Stable and working models, signaling tools.
+Old Furniture.
+Historical photos, Prince of Wales Salon.
+The Maharaja of Mysore salon is the main attraction.
+A mono toy train is a star attraction among children.
 Tourist Places To Visit In Delhi.

 19. The National Museum.

-The National Museum of India is one of the largest museums in Delhi.
-The main exhibits of this museum are the vivid collections of Indian and foreign art.
-There are a plethora of departments like manuscripts, archeology, paintings arms and armors and many more.
+National Museum of India is one of Delhi’s Biggest museums.
+The main exhibit of this museum is the vivid collection of Indian and foreign art.
+Departments like manuscripts, archeology, paintings, arms and armor and many more.
 Place to visit in Delhi

-Opening hours: 10 am to 6 pm.
-All days except Mondays.
+Opening hours: from 10 a.m. to 6 p.m.
+All day except on Monday

-Entry fees: INR 20 for Indians and INR 650 for foreigners.
+Entry fee: INR 20 for Indians and INR 650 for foreigners.

 20. Lodhi Gardens.

-Located near Khan Market, Lodhi Gardens is spread around 90 acres and the entire year is a heritage site.
-You will get to see lots of historical monuments, like the tomb of Sikandar Lodi and Mohammed Shah.
-If you want to arrange a picnic on Saturday morning, head towards Lodhi Gardens.
+Situated near Khan Market, Lodhi Garden is spread over about 90 acres and is a heritage site all year round.
+You will find many historical monuments like Sikandar Lodi and Mohammed Shah’s tomb.
+If you want to arrange a picnic on Saturday morning, then head towards Lodhi Gardens.

 21. Laxminarayan Temple.

-Birla Mandir refers to any temple which was built by the Birla family and there are many as such scattered over the various cities.
-This one is located on Mandir Marg is a very important Delhi tourist destination as well.
-It is dedicated to Laxminarayan or Lord Vishnu.
-Built in 1939.
+Birla temple refers to any temple which was built by the Birla family and scattered in different cities.
+It is located on a temple route, as well as a very important place for Delhi tourism.
+It is dedicated to Lakshminarayan or Lord Vishnu.
+Built in 1939

-The temple is spacious and large to hold many devotees.
-The architecture resembles the Nagar style and there are a lot of side temples here as well which are dedicated to various other deities like Buddha Shiva and Krishna.
-The temple stretches for up to 7.5 acres and is flanked by a lot of shrines, large gardens, and fountains which display many nationalistic and Hindu sculptures as well.
+The temple is huge and big to keep many devotees.
+The architecture is similar to the civil style and there are many temples here that are dedicated to many other gods like Buddha, Shiva and Krishna.
+The temple is spread over 7.5 acres and is full of many temples, large gardens and fountains, which also display many national and Hindu statues.

 22. The Tomb Of Safdarjung.

-Delhi tourism.
-The tomb is a very famous attraction in Delhi and is made up of marble and sandstone.
-It was constructed in 1754 and then architect is in the late Mughal empire style.
-It’s domed and arched dark red-brown and also white colored structure has a special aura which engulfs the visitors.
-Honeymoon Packages From Delhi
+Delhi Tourism Tomb is a very famous attraction in Delhi and it is made of marble and sandstone.
+It was built in 1754 and then the architect was in the style of the late Mughal empire.
+It is domed and arched with dark reddish brown color and has a special aura in white structure which attracts visitors.
+Best tourist place in delhi

-Safdarjung held the post of the prime minister for the Mughal empire when emperor Ahmad Shah Bahadur was occupying the throne in the year 1748.
-The tomb was constructed by his son Nawab Shujaud Daula after his death in 1754. delhi tourist spot
+Safdarjung took over as the Prime Minister for the Mughal Empire when Emperor Ahmad Shah Bahadur was in control of the throne in 1748.
+This tomb was constructed by his son Nawab Shujaoud Daula in 1754 after his death.
+Tourist spot of Delhi

-The tomb is the last of the monumental tomb which were built resembling the Garden of the Mughals and so it resembles an enclosed garden which is in the style of Humayun’s tomb.
-The main attraction of the tomb is the Char Bagh plan, the mausoleum at the center, the five-part facade, the nine-fold floor plan, and the hidden stairway..
+The last tomb of the mausoleum is made that is similar to the garden of Mughal and therefore it looks like an attached garden which is in the style of Humayun’s Tomb.
+The main attraction of the mausoleum is the four garden plan, the tomb at the center, a five-part mask, a nine-fold destination plan and a hidden ladder. delhi sightseeing places

 23. Feroz Shah Kotla Fort.

-Best tourist place in delhi.
-Kotla is just the name which people of this city call the historic monument built by the Sultan Feroz Shah Kotla to mold the city in his vision of Firozabad.
-The fortress is an amazement to behold with its polished sandstone Topra Ashokan pillar that stands tall within the fortress.
+Best Tourist Places in Delhi Kotla is simply the name that the people of this city call the historic monument built by the Sultan Firoz Shah Kotla in the city of Firozabad.
+The fort is an amazement to see with its polished Sandstone Topra Ashokan pillar which is long within the fort.

-It was actually one of the multiple pillars which are still left standing that was once built by the Mauryan Emperor.
-The obelisk is full of inscriptions as the original ones are in the Brahmi script along with some Sanskrit and Pali inscriptions which were added on much later.
+It was actually one of the many pillars still standing which was once made by Maurya Emperor.
+Obelisk is full of inscriptions because the original Brahmi script is there, along with some Sanskrit and poly inscriptions that were added later.
 Place in Delhi

 24. Pragati Maidan.